kremso/dmoz-parser/README.md

        <topic>Top/Arts/Animation</topic>
      </ExternalPage>

+This assumption is strictly checked, and processing will abort if it is violated.

 The RDF file needs to be downloaded and unpacked before running the parser.
 You can [download the RDF](http://rdf.dmoz.org/rdf/content.rdf.u8.gz) from Dmoz site.
 You should _gunzip_ it into this directory.